 6. Work on one Feature at a Time:

 When you follow TDD, one of the best Test-Driven Development practices you should follow is to work on a single feature at a time.
 The reason is that TDD has been designed to be precise and iterative.
 Before you write a code for the feature in question, you should first write a test.
 Also, you should define the result you expect at this time.
-Then, once the feature is implemented, run the tests once again to make sure that the code runs as expected.
+Then, once the feature is implemented, run the tests again to ensure the code runs as expected.
 This practice can help irrespective of whether you wish to test big or small features.
 When you work on a feature, it is better to make sure that you break down it into smaller sections so that you can easily tackle them.
 In turn, you can stay more productive and focused on developing the feature to the utmost satisfaction of end-users.

 7. Use a Development Pipeline:

 Once your testers write all tests, add them to the development pipeline.
 After this, run all of them in the pipeline in such a way that the pipeline should stop in the event of a test failure.
 When you follow this practice, you can easily spot the problematic area and should take appropriate corrective actions.
-Once corrected, you can run the pipeline again to ensure that the error is rightly rectified now.
+Once corrected, you can rerun the pipeline to ensure that the error is rightly rectified now.

 8. Spell out the Rules:

 Once the rules/standards are set, it aids with organizing the tests in a more logical pattern.
 Also, you will have to make the testing tools go in line with these rules.
-Further, it should be ensured that every member of the team is aware of the rules so that implementation will become easier and it is in proper sync.
+Further, it should be ensured that every team member is aware of the rules so that implementation will become easier and it is in proper sync.
 Further, more popular rules should be implemented to make sure that new entrants into the team can easily understand so that they can benefit from the knowledge they already have.

 9. Maintain Code Severity: